Dong Yifan

-Dong Yifan (董一凡; born 8 March 1992), former name Yi Fan (祎凡), is a Chinese football player who currently plays for China League One side Guangxi Pingguo Haliao.
+Dong Yifan (董一凡; born 8 March 1992), former name Yi Fan (祎凡), is a Chinese football player who currently plays for China League One side Changchun Yatai.

 Club career

 In 2010, Yi Fan started his professional footballer career with Changchun Yatai in the Chinese Super League.
 On 7 February 2013, Yi was loaned to China League Two side Lijiang Jiayunhao until 31 December 2014.
 On 21 August 2016, Yi made his debut for Changchun in the 2016 Chinese Super League against Yanbian Funde.

 Career statistics

 Statistics accurate as of match played 31 December 2024.